mech/Notes/JavaScript/React/states.md

 ## Props (Immutable)

 A component can change its state but its props are immutable, which is good feature because there should ideally be a **single source of truth**.

+**Don't feed any data as props to your ROOT component (if you can help it) Have your root component manage state.**

 ## State